AustL/PygameWidgets/README.md

 # Pygame Widgets

 A helper module for common widgets that may be required in developing applications with Pygame.
-It supports fully customisable buttons, collections of buttons and textboxes.
+It supports fully customisable buttons, collections of buttons, textboxes and sliders.

 ## Prerequisites